InteractiveComputerGraphics/splashsurf/README.md

 At the moment it does not compute normals or other additional data.
 As input, it supports reading particle positions from `.vtk`, `.bgeo`, `.ply` and binary `.xyz` files (i.e. files containing a binary dump of a particle position array).
 In addition, required parameters are the kernel radius and particle radius (to compute the volume of particles) used for the original SPH simulation as well as the surface threshold.

+By default, a domain decomposition of the particle set is performed using octree-based subdivision.
 The implementation first computes the density of each particle using the typical SPH approach with a cubic kernel.
 This density is then evaluated or mapped onto a sparse grid using spatial hashing in the support radius of each particle.
 This implies that memory is only allocated in areas where the fluid density is non-zero.
 This is in contrast to a naive approach where the marching cubes background grid is allocated for the whole domain.
-Finally, the marching cubes reconstruction is performed only in those grid cells where the density values cross the surface threshold.
+The marching cubes reconstruction is performed only in the narrow band of grid cells where the density values cross the surface threshold.
 Cells completely in the interior of the fluid are skipped.
 For more details, please refer to the [readme of the library]((https://github.com/w1th0utnam3/splashsurf/blob/master/splashsurf_lib/README.md)).
+Finally, all surface patches are stitched together by walking the octree back up, resulting in a closed surface.

 ## Notes

 Due the use of hash maps and multi-threading (if enabled), the output of this implementation is not deterministic.
 In the future, flags may be added to switch the internal data structures to use binary trees for debugging purposes.

-Note that for small numbers of fluid particles (i.e. in the low thousands or less) the multi-threaded implementation may have worse performance due to the worker pool overhead and looks on the map data structures (even though the library uses [`dashmap`](https://crates.io/crates/dashmap) which is more optimized for multi-threaded usage).
+Note that for small numbers of fluid particles (i.e. in the low thousands or less) the multi-threaded implementation may have worse performance due to the task based parallelism and the additional overhead of domain decomposition and stitching.
+In this case, you can try to disable the domain decomposition.
+The reconstruction will then use a global approach that is parallelized using thread-local hashmaps.
+For larger quantities of particles the decomposition approach will be faster however.

 As shown below, the tool can handle the output of large simulations.
 However, it was not tested with a wide range of parameters and may not be totally robust against corner-cases or extreme parameters.